18F/cv_faq/_content/financial-help/how-to-apply-for-benefits.md

 ---
-title: How do I apply for small business and self-employment benefits?
+title: How do I apply for small business or self-employment benefits?
 category: financial-help
 layout: post
 date: March 31, 2020